Top 10 Best Progressive Rock Songs

-Extremely underrated song, combines the elements of three excellent musicians and show what they are made for.
-The songs harmonic composition is outstanding specially on the "eruption" section.
+An extremely underrated song, it combines the elements of three excellent musicians and shows what they are made for.
+The song's harmonic composition is outstanding, especially on the "eruption" section.

-Very antagonistic lyrics with absolutely amazing instrumental section in the middle.
+Very antagonistic lyrics with an absolutely amazing instrumental section in the middle.
 One of my favorites.

 I love this song so much.
 The sax and the guitar are amazing.
 But I like Epitaph better.

 A lengthy masterpiece which puts you into a different world, and it has really had an impact on the way I look at society.
-Clever lyrics, a brilliant multitude of guitar solos and simply an interesting atmosphere.
-Possibly best Pink Floyd song.
+Clever lyrics, a brilliant multitude of guitar solos, and simply an interesting atmosphere.
+Possibly the best Pink Floyd song.

-Why is Part 1 so far below part 2?
-Few epics I have ever heard in my life are as good as SOYCD overall, and it's because nothing compares to the opening eight minute instrumental passage.
-It is moving, it is peaceful, it is trippy, and it is even terrifying, plus the sax solo at the end is gorgeous.
+Why is Part 1 so far below Part 2?
+Few epics I have ever heard in my life are as good as SOYCD overall.
+It's because nothing compares to the opening eight-minute instrumental passage.
+It is moving, peaceful, trippy, and even terrifying.
+Plus, the sax solo at the end is gorgeous.

-The perfect intro to any Pink Floyd album, in one my favorites Floyd album. all the parts flows so well together and that chorus is amazing.
+The perfect intro to any Pink Floyd album, in one of my favorite Floyd albums.
+All the parts flow so well together and that chorus is amazing.